zeusdeux/ts-seed-project/Readme.md

 Setting up tooling, etc always gets in the way of focusing on what you're trying to build.
 This tries to take away some of that pain for Typescript.

+## Goals

+1. Only add tooling for basic local development ergonomics
+2. Remove all traces of itself once setup

 ## What it sets up?

 This project sets up a Typescript project that uses `tslint` as the linter, `prettier` as the code formatter and `jest` for testing.